sigmer/portaldocs/portal-sdk/generated/design-patterns-controls-MonitorChart.md

 <a name="basics"></a>
 ### Basics
-The MonitorChart control plots the metrics for your resource in Azure.
+The MonitorChartV2 control plots the metrics for your resource in Azure.
 It inherently knows how to fetch data for your resource.

 <!-- TODO get an IMAGE to embed here -->